Eloy Jiménez Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 12th in the league with a collective 8.9 strikeouts per nine innings.
+- The Angels pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Angels have the 15th-ranked team ERA across all MLB pitching staffs (4.17).
+- The Angels' 4.23 team ERA ranks 16th among all league pitching staffs.

-- Angels pitchers combine to rank 13th in baseball in home runs given up (60 total, 1.1 per game).
+- Angels pitchers combine to surrender 61 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- Anderson makes the start for the Angels, his 10th of the season.
-He is 2-0 with a 4.81 ERA and 30 strikeouts in 48 2/3 innings pitched.
+- Barria (1-2) gets the start for the Angels, his second of the season.

-- In his most recent outing on Thursday against the Boston Red Sox, the lefty went six innings, giving up one earned run while surrendering five hits.

-- The 33-year-old has put up an ERA of 4.81, with 5.5 strikeouts per nine innings, in nine games this season.
-Opponents have a .279 batting average against him.
+- The righty last appeared in relief on Sunday, when he tossed one inning against the Miami Marlins, allowing no earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.